ericmercer/agree-specification-example/README.md

   * an appropriate schedule exists to sequence component execution following the dependent data-flow in the design; and
   * the communication fabric stitching components together works in harmony with the schedule.

+## Files

+  * `AI.aadl`: untrusted route planner with its AGREE specification
+  * `AlternativeTestForms.aadl`: an example of an alternative form, contrasting with the test form, for separating out the component code-contract from the properties of the code contract for test and verification (not for synthesis)
+  * `Filter.aadl`: high-assurance filter component inserted by BriefCASE with its AGREE specification
+  * `Messages.aadl`: message format definitions
+  * `Monitor.aadl`: high-assurance monitor component inserted by BriefCASE with its AGREE specification
+  * `MonitorTests.aadl`: defined tests for the monitor code contract that give black-box coverage and branch coverage on the code contract (preferred from of code contract testing)
+  * `NoOutput.aadl`: dummy component to generate no output on the alert in the unhardened system
+  * `SW.aadl`: the unhardened and hardened software implementations including an implementation appropriate for the seL4 verified micro-kernel
+  * `WaypointManager.aadl`: the legacy waypoint manager with its non-mutable AGREE specification